azatris/azatris.github.io/_posts/2020-05-16-modes-of-learning.md

 ### The Hedgehog and the Fox

-[The Hedgehog and the Fox](https://en.wikipedia.org/wiki/The_Hedgehog_and_the_Fox) refers in an essay of the same name to the pattern where the _"a fox knows many things, but a hedgehog one important thing"_.
+[The Hedgehog and the Fox](https://en.wikipedia.org/wiki/The_Hedgehog_and_the_Fox) refers in an essay of the same name to the pattern where _"a fox knows many things, but a hedgehog one important thing"_.

 ### Early Adopters and Laggards